-GFDRR will support countries to develop and maintain risk information systems that inform policies, investment decisions, and public awareness.
-This includes enhancing the quality and accessibility of all risk data, promoting innovative methods for risk analysis and communication, and supporting open data platforms.
+GFDRR will support countries to develop and maintain risk information and systems that inform policies, investment decisions, and public awareness.
+This includes enhancing the quality and accessibility of all risk data, promoting innovative methods for risk analysis and communication, and supporting the development and operationalization of open data platforms.
 Special attention will be paid to ensure that risk information is used effectively by decision-makers and communities, including using local knowledge and the application of gender-responsive and inclusive approaches.
 GFDRR will also emphasize the need to improve the quality and sustainability of resilience data, helping countries to build data governance and maintenance plans.